rauschma/iterable/README.md

 ### Why aren’t the helper functions curried?

-* I like partial application.
-That’s why all functions in this library have the data as their last parameters.
+* This API supports partial application: All functions in this library have the data as their last parameters.
-* JavaScript and its standard library are not designed for currying and clash with it in multiple ways ([more information](https://2ality.com/2017/11/currying-in-js.html#conflicts)).
-That’s why the library functions are not curried.
+* The library functions are not curried: JavaScript and its standard library are not designed for currying and clash with it in multiple ways ([more information](https://2ality.com/2017/11/currying-in-js.html#conflicts)).
+That’s why the functions are not curried.

 ### How were the functions picked?